B143real/Job-Application-Tracker/README.md

    - View the progress bar for application tracking.
    - Select application dates using the calendar picker.
    - Experience built-in form validation for required fields.
-   - Data is saved persistently using `localStorage`.
+   - Switch between languages (English, Spanish, French).
+   - Toggle between light and dark themes.
+   - Modify settings like language, theme, and notifications in the settings panel.

 ---

 ## Sprint Planning and Progress

 ### **Sprint 1 (Dec 5 – Dec 18, 2024)**
-- **Goal:** Establish the project foundation.
+- **Goal**: Establish the project foundation.
-- **Completed:**
+- **Completed**:
   - Created GitHub repository and initial project structure.
   - Drafted initial Use Case and Class diagrams.
   - Incorporated feedback from the PAL session into project goals.

 ### **Sprint 2 (Dec 19 – Jan 1, 2025)**
-- **Goal:** Build a basic prototype.
+- **Goal**: Build a basic prototype.
-- **Completed:**
+- **Completed**:
   - Developed HTML and CSS structure for the application.
   - Implemented add and edit functionalities using JavaScript.
   - Initiated filtering functionality and integrated local storage.

 ### **Sprint 3 (Jan 2 – Jan 12, 2025)**
-- **Goal:** Refine and enhance the prototype.
+- **Goal**: Refine and enhance the prototype.
-- **Completed:**
+- **Completed**:
   - Completed filtering functionality for searching by status and other criteria.
   - Integrated progress tracking visuals using a dynamic progress bar.
   - Enhanced the UI for clarity and interactivity.
   - Finalized and annotated Use Case, Class, and Sequence diagrams.

+### **Sprint 4 (Jan 13 – Jan 26, 2025)**
+- **Goal**: Implement multi-language support, dark mode toggle, and settings panel.
+- **Completed**:
+  - **Multi-Language Support**: Added functionality to switch between English, Spanish, and French.
+  - **Dark Mode**: Implemented a theme toggle to switch between light and dark modes.
+  - **Settings Panel**: Created a settings section for users to adjust theme, language, and notifications preferences.
+  - **LocalStorage Persistence**: Ensured that user settings (theme, language, notifications) are saved and persist across sessions.

 ---

 ## Challenges and Solutions

 ### **Challenges:**
 1. Ensuring data persistence without a backend.
 2. Debugging filtering logic for complex user inputs.
-3. Designing an intuitive and visually appealing UI.
+3. Designing an intuitive and visually appealing UI with multi-language and theme toggle functionality.

 ### **Solutions:**
-1. Used browser `localStorage` for lightweight and reliable data persistence.
+1. Used browser **localStorage** for lightweight and reliable data persistence.
 2. Conducted iterative testing with mock data to validate filtering logic.
-3. Enhanced the layout and functionality with CSS for a single-page application.
+3. Enhanced the layout and functionality with **CSS** for a single-page application and ensured clarity across multiple languages and themes.

 ---

-## Next Steps
+## Next Steps (Sprint 5)

+1. **Refine User Interface and Experience:**
+   - Polish the design and interactions for a smoother user experience.
+   - Implement final UI adjustments based on user feedback and testing.
+   - Ensure the app is responsive across all devices and screen sizes.

+2. **Implement Application Security Features:**
+   - Add any necessary **input validation** or **security measures** to protect against invalid data entry.
+   - If applicable, enhance the **privacy mode** settings to provide better data handling and protection for users.

+3. **Testing and Bug Fixing:**
-1. Refine and test all implemented features to ensure seamless functionality.
+   - Perform thorough testing of all features to ensure stability and smooth functionality.
-2. Finalize design documentation to align with project implementation.
-3. Record and prepare the interim video submission for January 2025.
-4. Incorporate feedback from the interim submission into further improvements.
-5. Prepare for the final presentation in May 2025, ensuring compliance with the single-page application requirement.

----
+   - Test the settings panel, multi-language switching, and dark mode toggle thoroughly.

+4.
+5. **Integrate User Feedback:**
+   - After gathering feedback from peers or instructors, integrate any relevant suggestions or improvements into the app.
+   -  implement a simulation of user authentication** or  for securing job data (if it's part of future plans or requirements).

+6. **Finalize LocalStorage and Data Management:**
+   - Ensure all data (like job applications, preferences, etc.) are correctly stored and retrieved from

 *This README will continue to be updated as the project progresses.*